Dr Melania Calestani

 About

-I teach on undergraduate/postgraduate degrees in Midwifery and on the Doctor of Education Programme.
-I am module leader for Social and Political Context of Birth 2 (2nd year Midwifery) and Knowledge and Practice in Educational Settings (Doctor of Education programme).
-I also lead the Ways of Knowing thread, which is integrated into all modules to ensure the assimilation of research knowledge and its application to clinical practice.
-I have been supervising PhD students and Master students (mainly MRes in Clin Research and MSc in Global Health at St George's University) researching different topics.
-I am also an active member of the Midwifery Tackling Racism Working Group and have been acting as the chair of the Group since September 2023.
+I teach on undergraduate/postgraduate degrees in Midwifery, contributing to the social and political context of birth modules (Year 1, 2 and 3).
+As department lead for research, I am in charge of the Ways of Knowing thread, which is integrated into all modules to ensure the assimilation of research knowledge and its application to clinical practice.
+I have been supervising PhD students and Masters students researching different topics.
+I am an active member of the Midwifery Tackling Racism Working Group and have been acting as the chair of the Group since September 2023.
+I also lead the new Inequalities and Critical Midwifery Studies Special Interest Group.

 I have experience of carrying out research in Europe, the UK, Bolivia and Mexico.
 My main research interests include critical understandings of race and ethnicity, health inequalities and perspectives from critical medical anthropology.
 Throughout my studies and professional work, I have had a personal and passionate engagement with biosocial research concerning health, disease and well-being and, theoretically, I have engaged with perspectives form critical medical anthropology and epidemiology, linking the macro with the micro level.
 I am interested in perspectives from the margins, critical theory and social justice.